 This is really only necessary if your child is going to be in a new school this year or is having a hard time remembering the layout of his school.
 But if a tour will ease their anxiety, call the school and set one up.

 7. Start a new communication notebook.

-Mom Nora L. says she sends a communication notebook to and from school with her child to help her and the teachers keep on top of what's happening with her son.
+Sending a communication notebook to and from school with your child can help you and the teachers keep on top of what's happening with your child.
 It's a great way to stop playing phone tag with the school and let them know if your child is having a rough day.